50 Easy & Fun Team Building Activities in 2026

 #17.
 SWOT Analysis

-For: Strategic planning, and problem solving
+Objective: Strategic planning, critical thinking, and problem solving

 This team building activity encourages employees to do a SWOT Analysis for a given problem.